Chexxo/Chexxo/PRIVACY_POLICY.md

 # Privacy Policy for Chexxo
-At Chexxo, accessible from https://github.com/Chexxo, one of our main priorities is the privacy of our visitors.
+At Chexxo, accessible from https://github.com/Chexxo, one of our main priorities is the privacy of our users.
 This Privacy Policy document contains types of information that is collected and recorded by Chexxo and how we use it.

-If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us through [email](mailto:chexxo@ins.hsr.che?subject=Privacy%20Policy%20Chexxo).
+If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us through [E-Mail](mailto:chexxo@ins.hsr.che?subject=Privacy%20Policy%20Chexxo).

 ## Collected information
 ### Firefox